 The 2010 Chardonnay was recently released at the time of our tasting.
 This is a beautiful wine that drinks well by itself.
 It undergoes full malolactic fermentation and is aged sur lie in barrel (75% new French oak) for 11 months.
 This is a big mouth filling rich Chardonnay; stylistically it is the type of Chardonnay that the Wulff’s enjoy drinking.
 It is very golden in the glass and the big aromas perhaps reveal the depth that is awaiting on the palate.
 Tropical fruit aromas, apple spice and a touch of citrus show on the bouquet.
 The palate is rounded showing tropical flavors, crème brule, mineralities and apple.
 A hint of vanilla rounds out the long finish.

 The southern part of Napa Valley and Carneros is unquestionably Napa’s hotbed for Pinot Noir.
-While selling their Pinot to Mumm for their sparkling wine the Wulff’s were never able to taste their fruit in a still wine.
+While selling their Pinot Noir to Mumm Napa Valleyfor their sparkling wine the Wulff’s were never able to taste their fruit in a still wine.
 There are not a lot of Napa wineries producing Pinot within Napa outside of the Carneros and Jamieson Canyon regions to the south.
 The Wulff’s released their first Oak Knoll Pinot Noir in 2007; this was their first commercially released wine.
 Stylistically there are many delicate Pinots from both Carneros and even more so from the Sonoma Coast and the Russian River appellations in neighboring Sonoma County.
 Lobo Vineyards wanted to create a Pinot that had good body, character and structure.

 The 2009 Pinot Noir quickly reveals a sweet aromatic core including predominately strawberry with lesser notes of raspberry and chocolate.
 The palate is focused and rich in flavor; it displays concentrated fruit – with notes of raspberry and blackberry.
 Randy describes picking Pinot noir during its “window” as being very critical; the harvest time when sugars are balanced with acid.